There’s nothing like a good piece of pan fried salmon.

 Either way, this simple side will add flavor and texture to your pan-fried salmon.

-If you’re a fan of green beans, you’re going to love this almondine dish.
+If you’re a fan of green beans (check out these canned green bean recipes), you’re going to love this almondine dish.

 It’s simple to put together, and it has a delicious, nutty flavor that pairs perfectly with pan fried salmon.